blainekasten/kickoff-react-demo/readme.md

 ### Composition

-CSS Module's [composition](https://github.com/css-modules/css-modules#composition) is essentially a stand-in for Sass-style placeholders.
+CSS Module's [composition](https://github.com/css-modules/css-modules#composition) is an alternative to Sass-style placeholders.
 Instead of:

     @extend %trade-type;